 The Learning Center also coordinates accommodations for students with diagnosed disabilities.
-At the beginning of the semester, students should contact Amber Larson, Director of the Learning Center (ext.
-2595; alarson@wooster.edu), to make arrangements for securing appropriate accommodations.
-Although the Learning Center will notify professors of students with documented disabilities and the approved accommodations, it is the responsibility of the students to speak with professors during the first week of each semester.
-If a student does not request accommodations or does not provide documentation, faculty are under no obligation to provide accommodations.
+At the beginning of the semester, students should contact the Learning Center (ext.
+2595) to make arrangements for securing appropriate accommodations.
+Although the Learning Center will notify professors of students with documented disabilities and the approved accommodations, students are encouraged to speak with professors during the first week of each semester.
+If a student does not request accommodations or does not provide documentation to the Learning Center, faculty are under no obligation to provide accommodations.